 - The photocopy machine is the 2nd door down the hallway to the right.
 Taking materials to photocopy with permission is the ONLY circumstance in which materials should leave the Kierkegaard Library.

-- Copies can be made using your St. Olaf ID card if you deposit funds on your card.
+- Printed copies can be made using your St. Olaf ID card if you deposit funds on your card.
 This procedure can be done in the Cage or the bookstore.
-Otherwise payment is required at the time of copying.

 - Copying of materials from the Rare Book Room is by staff only and is dependent upon the materials’ condition, etc.